Skip to content

 Conservative trigger_force: Probing always overshoots trigger_force before stopping.
 A setting of 100 g may result in 350 g peak force.
 Overshoot increases with faster probing speed, low sample rate, or multi-MCU configurations.

-If the limit is exceeded, the probe will stop with an error: !!
-Load Cell Probe Error: load exceeds safety limit
+force_safety_limit protection: This setting detects excessive force on the probe before starting homing or probing.
+If the limit is exceeded, the probe will stop with an error, e.g. !!
+Load Cell Probe Error: force of 3000g exceeds force_safety_limit (2000g) before probing!.
+This could be caused by:

 Watchdog task: During homing, a watchdog monitors sensor data.
 If the sensor fails to send measurements for 2 sample periods, the MCU shuts down with error !!
 Load Cell Probe Error: timed out waiting for sensor data.
 This usually indicates an ADC fault or inadequate grounding.
 Ensure the frame, power supply, and print bed are grounded.
 Multiple ground connections may be required.
 Sand anodized aluminum at ground connection points for good electrical contact.